petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-theme-css-client-extension.md

 Your code is present inside `_custom.scss` while the `client-extension.yaml` file points to `clay.css` and `main.css`.
 This is because the theme CSS client extension runs the full Clay CSS build process resulting in a compiled `clay.css` and `main.css` file that also contains the compiled CSS code from `_custom.scss`.
 ```

 Add CSS to create a hover effect for all images.
-Open the `_custom.scss` file, add a declaration for `img:hover`, and specify the following properties:
+Open the `_custom.scss` file, add a declaration for `img:hover`, and specify these properties:

 ```css
 img:hover{